So you’ve decided to invest in a backup solution

 - Tier 1 365x24x7 customer support from our team of backup experts ensures that we’re always there to resolve any backup/restore challenges.

 Our backup suite has solutions for all SaaS platforms – Microsoft 365, Sharepoint/OneDrive, Suite (Google Apps), Salesforce, Dropbox, and Box.
-The backup comprehensively includes all their sub-solutions, accounts, sites, metadata, folders, and files.
+The backup comprehensively includes all their sub-solutions, accounts, metadata, folders, and files.
 Your business-critical SaaS data requires comprehensive protection without worrying about storage, backup errors, and patchy recovery.
 Download a free CloudAlly trial and experience the best kind of backup – one that comes with peace of mind.